 Three: Successful Teaching and Learning Involves Use of Different Strategies

 There is a common saying that there is more than one way to skin a cat.
-During the 1980s when China's markets were transforming toward capitalism, the late Communist Party Chairman Deng Xiaoping made the comment that it doesn't matter whether a cat is black or white as long as it can catch mice.
+During the 1980s when China's markets were transforming toward capitalism, the late Communist Party Chairman Deng Xiaoping commented that it doesn't matter whether a cat is black or white as long as it can catch mice.
 The implication of both of these sayings is that one can employ different strategies to achieve a goal.
-In the past, many people were convinced that a teacher-centered classroom which utilized a grammar-translation approach was the best way to learn foreign languages.
-Now, a lot of education research is indicating that a student-centered classroom which employs an audio-lingual or direct approach is the best route to take in acquiring a foreign language.
+In the past, many people were convinced that a teacher-centered classroom that utilized a grammar-translation approach was the best way to learn foreign languages.
+Now, a lot of education research is indicating that a student-centered classroom that employs an audio-lingual or direct approach is the best route to take in acquiring a foreign language.

 In recent years, Howard Gardner's theory of multiple bits of intelligence has shown that all individuals have different bits of intelligence for learning.
 Whereas in the past people concentrated on learning only by logical-math and linguistic intelligence, Gardner introduced us to the idea of people also having spatial, bodily or kinesthetic, musical, interpersonal, intrapersonal, and existential or spiritual intelligence.
 All of this suggests that persons can learn through kinesthetic, musical, and group activities in addition to the traditional ways of learning.

 Other strategies of learning are through critical thinking in which the student is shown how to pose Socratic questioning and represent how they think through mind maps.
 Feedback from teachers and peers is also a great strategy for teaching and learning.